foxdonut/meiosis-tracer/README.md

 # Meiosis-Tracer

+**NEW: VERSION 2** - improved UI, can work with any stream, even outside of the Meiosis pattern;
+no longer requires `meiosis` as a dependency.

 Meiosis-Tracer is a development and debugging tool that traces, rewinds, and replays snapshots of streams such as [flyd](https://github.com/paldepind/flyd), [Mithril](https://mithril.js.org/stream.html),